sigg3/ease/README.md

 prior to distribution over untrusted services (like e-mail).
 Graphical user interface using PySimpleGUIQt (Qt), with localization (translations) provided by gettext.

-EASE is specifically made for non-expert users.
+EASE is specifically made for non-expert users, which means that all options have sane defaults.
+This allows the user to specify only an input file or files and a passphrase, and EASE will handle the rest.
 Let's bring cryptography to the masses!

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)